pressbooks/local-dev-environment/README.md

    ```bash
    lando start
    ```
+   This will create all the services needed to install a local instance of Pressbooks and import a sample database.
 During the build process, you may be asked for an installation folder for Prince:
 	 ```bash
    Install directory
    This is the directory in which Prince 20220930 will be installed.